liam-nguyen/note/wiki/docs/Data Science/Database/Database Systems.md

 ![LSMTree_history](figures/LSMTree_history.png)

-The key idea of the **log-structured merge tree** (LSM tree, 日志结构的合并树) is to replace random I/O operations with a smaller number of sequential I/O operations, by removing the need to perform dispersed, update-in-place operations.
+The key idea of the **log-structured merge tree**(LSM tree, 日志结构合并树) is to replace random I/O operations with a smaller number of sequential I/O operations, by removing the need to perform dispersed, update-in-place operations.

 A gulf exists between sequential/random I/Os, regardless of whether the disk is magnetic or solid state or even main memory[^2].

 ![](figures/comparing_random_and_sequential_access_in_disk_and_memory.jpg)